magentabusiness/IoT-Quickstart/Advanced_Topics/FOTA_using_IoT-Gateway.md

 1. Choose the device Application
 2. Click on "Product Models"
 3. Click on "Details"
-4. Click on "Maintanance Capability Configuration"
+4. Click on "Maintenance Capability Configuration"
 5. Enable the Firmware Upgrade by clicking Supported.
 6. Choose the Firmware Upgrade Protocol as "LWM2M"
 7. Press "Confirm"